-Unsustainable soil erosion — by water, wind, or tillage — is a global problem, the importance of which is slowly becoming more widely appreciated.
+Unsustainable soil erosion — the loss of fertile topsoil by by water, wind, or tillage — is a global problem, the importance of which is slowly becoming more widely appreciated.
 High rates of soil loss are always a result of mankind's unwise actions, such as overgrazing or unsuitable cultivation practices.

 "Soil erosion by water, wind and tillage affects both agriculture and the natural environment.
 Soil loss, and its associated impacts, is one of the most important (yet probably the least well-known) of today's environmental problems."